 - and join his mastermind.

 So the next day she joined Joe’s mastermind.
-And in January 2018, she hired her first contractor which was a big jump and a great experience to be able to refer people to her.
-She was growing and then Whitney hired another contractor after that.
-That summer she also hired her first assistant.
+And, in January 2018, she hired her first contractor.
+Which, was a big jump and a great experience to be able to refer people to her.
+So, she was growing.
+Then, Whitney hired another contractor after that.
+Additionally, that summer she also hired her first assistant.

-After some bumps in a road when both contractors left she changed her business model and started hiring employees rather than contractors in Nov 2018.
+Not everything went according to plan.
+After some bumps in the road, when both contractors left she changed her business model and started hiring employees rather than contractors in Nov 2018.
 By Jan 2019, she had hired two more and in Aug another two.
 It was growing fast!

 The practice is now 5 times the revenue it was in 2016.
-But what really helped was the consulting as it pushed Whitney to make the jump as well as gave her the community support she needed.
+But, what really helped was the consulting.
+This is what pushed Whitney to make the jump as well as gave her the community support she needed.

 This podcast is going to help you do just that too, to grow and scale.

 What is the one thing you wish faith-based practices understood better?

 Understanding that you can be a Christian counselor without always acting overtly Christian.
 That means doing good work can be good work.
 Do good clinical work, do good for them, and if they want to talk about their faith, they can.

 - Join the Faith In Practice Facebook group

 - Email Whitney